MicrosoftDocs/navdevitpro-content-pr/developer/devenv-publishing-events.md

     For more information, see [Event Types](devenv-event-types.md).

     >[!TIP)]
-    > Use the `teventint` snippet for an integration event or `teventbus` snippet for a business event to get started.
+    > Use the `teventint` snippet for an integration event or the `teventbus` snippet for a business event to get started.

-7. Add parameters to the method as needed.
+4. Add parameters to the method as needed.

      You can include as many parameters of any type as necessary.